 In Bain’s Net Promoter system, they recommend a very short cycle of surveying, reviewing, learning, and acting.
 Rather than surveying people once a year or once a quarter, the system’s simplicity lends itself to constant monitoring.
 Determine the frequency and volume for the survey: Will it go to every customer in every interaction, to a percentage of customers selected at random, or some other increment?
 Set a timeline or duration to maintain this so that comparing results over time provides statistically significant data.

 Step 4: Analyze the Results

 Best practices for analyzing surveys like the Net Promoter Score include using a software tool to automate the scoring.
-What’s most important is to look carefully at the results for exactly what customers are identifying as positive and negative contributors to their experiences.
+What’s most important when using the Net Promoter Score process is to look carefully at the results for exactly what customers are identifying as positive and negative contributors to their experiences.
 (See this article for details on how to analyze the results manually or using an automated tool.)

 Step 5: Create the Action Plan

 The only way to improve a customer’s experience and their loyalty is to address the weaknesses they report and continue to offer the things they appreciate most.
-For every cycle, after inviting responses to the survey and analyzing the results, teams need to act on the drivers of dissatisfaction that emerge.
+For every cycle, after inviting responses to the survey and analyzing the results, teams need to create an action plan and act on the drivers of dissatisfaction that emerge from this process.

 Step 6: Implement the Action Plan

 This is simple – take the steps identified as necessary to improve customer experiences.
 Identify who in the company is responsible to complete the steps and the measures of success (or completion).
 Some of these steps may take longer to complete than others, so be sure to define an appropriate time frame in which to expect tangible changes.